 • Noticeable benefits

-• Easy to customize settings
+• Easy-to-customize settings

 • Good customer support